-The knowledge and experience of all staff involved in the teaching, assessment and internal quality assurance of the qualification will be considered during the approval and re-approval process and at External Quality Assurance Visits.
+The knowledge and experience of all staff involved in the teaching, assessment and internal quality assurance of qualifications will be considered during the approval and re-approval process and at External Quality Assurance Visits.

-The course provider must ensure that they hold up-to-date and detailed information about the staff involved with the delivery and quality assurance of the qualification and must make records available to Gatehouse Awards upon request.
-The information Gatehouse Awards expects the course provider to hold for each member of staff includes, as a minimum:
+The course provider must ensure that they hold up-to-date and detailed information about the staff involved with the delivery and quality assurance of the qualification and must make records available to GA upon request.
+The information GA expects the course provider to hold for each member of staff includes, as a minimum: